 Return from interrupt.
 Stack is popped and Top-of-Stack (TOS) is loaded into the PC.
 Interrupts are enabled by setting either the high or low priority global interrupt enable bit.
-If 's' = 1, the global interrupt enable bit.
 If 's' = 1, the contents of the shadow registers, WS, STATUSS and BSRS, are loaded into their corresponding registers, W, Status and BSR.
-If 's' = 0, no update of these registers accurs (default)
+If 's' = 0, no update of these registers occurs (default).

-these registers occurs (default).
+tnese registers occurs (detauit

 Q1 Q2 Q3 Q4

-Decode No No POP PC
+Decode No No Pop PC from

-operation operation from stack
+operation operation stack

 Set GIEH or GIEL

 No No No No

 operation operation operation operation